Alejogb1/job-board/blog-data/why-doesnt-tailscale-reconnect-after-wan-failovers.md

 id: "why-doesnt-tailscale-reconnect-after-wan-failovers"
 ---

-Okay, let's talk about Tailscale and those pesky disconnects after a WAN hiccup.
+, let's talk about Tailscale and those pesky disconnects after a WAN hiccup.
 From my own experience, troubleshooting network issues—especially those involving overlay networks like Tailscale—often feels like navigating a maze with shifting walls.
 You'd think a reconnect would be automatic, but there are a few nuances at play here that can cause headaches.
 I've spent quite a few late nights staring at tcpdump outputs to get to the bottom of similar situations, and I can tell you, there's usually a logical reason for the lack of automatic recovery.

 First off, it’s essential to understand that Tailscale, while presenting a seamless network abstraction, operates on top of your existing network infrastructure.
 This means it relies heavily on things like network address translation (NAT), the stability of your underlying connection, and its own internal state management.
 When a wide area network (WAN) connection fails, a cascade of events occurs that can disrupt Tailscale’s ability to smoothly recover.

 The core issue often stems from a combination of two things: Tailscale’s peer discovery mechanisms and the ephemeral nature of network sessions.
-Tailscale uses a technique called *hole punching*, or more accurately, NAT traversal techniques, to allow your devices to communicate directly despite being behind NAT.
+Tailscale uses a technique called _hole punching_, or more accurately, NAT traversal techniques, to allow your devices to communicate directly despite being behind NAT.
 This process involves establishing sessions through various publicly reachable servers, referred to as DERP servers.
 These connections are essentially temporary stateful connections.
 When your WAN connection drops, these sessions break down, and Tailscale needs to re-establish them.

 The problem is, re-establishing these sessions isn’t always instantaneous.
 Tailscale clients typically rely on a combination of techniques for network probing.
 One technique is periodic network checks to determine connectivity and peer reachability.
 Another approach involves relying on the server's "magic" DNS records and network information.
 However, these probes might not be aggressive enough or occur frequently enough during a WAN failover.
 In addition, the IP addresses on the router's WAN interface might change as it re-establishes a connection with the ISP.
 This change requires Tailscale to update its network state and re-negotiate the direct peer-to-peer connections, a process that can lag or even completely fail.